freeverseio/laos-btc/funding/BRC721-proposal_monday15th.md

   - Collection logic
   - Early tooling

-A [demo](https://medium.com/laosnetwork/bitcoin-demo-of-the-new-brc-721-protocol-87e33e26321d) of the current status of the BRC-721 can be seen on the LAOS blog.
+A [demo](https://medium.com/laosnetwork/bitcoin-demo-of-the-new-brc-721-protocol-87e33e26321d) of the current status of the BRC-721 can be seen on the LAOS Medium blog.

 This proposal funds the last-mile work needed for ecosystem-grade reliability:
 - Reorg-safe dual-chain indexing